 Named after the 13th century prince, Alexander Nevsky, and framed on either side by impressive buildings, the grandeur of architecture along Nevsky Prospect is unmistakably Russian.
 Fuel your wanderings with cake stops and coffee shops, of which there are plenty.
 Bistro-style Russian cuisine will warm your insides, while people watching from within is equally satisfying.

-3. There are city squares, and then there are city squares
+3. There are city squares, and then there's St. Petersburg Palace Square.

-And St. Petersburg’s Palace Square is the latter.
-Show us a visitor who isn’t impressed by this grand and expansive space and we’ll show you a mad man.
+It's impossible not to be impressed by this grand and expansive space.
 With the great length of the Winter Palace flanking the plaza’s southern-side, and the stoic Alexander Column commanding attention, you’ll feel very much in the presence of emperors and empires.

 4. Don’t know your Здравствуйте from your Прощай?

-On-board a Travelmarvel river cruise you’ll be treated to a Russian language lesson.
+On-board a Viking river cruise you’ll be treated to a Russian language class and fascinating history lesson.
 While the landscape glides past the window, learn the essentials of a dialect with 33 letters in its alphabet... Удачи.
 That means good luck!

 5. Cheers to Mandrogi!